 Feeling lost?
 Find driving directions.
 You can also view a map showing road conditions outside of Yosemite.

 Fire and Smoke

-Prescribed fires and pile burning are planned for this winter, which may cause smoky conditions at times, mainly in Yosemite Valley, Wawona, and Crane Flat areas.
-Yosemite air quality may be affected by fires elsewhere in the region or by prescribed fire in Yosemite; hazy or smoky conditions are always possible.
+Prescribed fires and pile burning are planned for this spring, which may cause smoky conditions at times, mainly in Yosemite Valley, Wawona, and Crane Flat areas.
+Yosemite's air quality may be affected by fires elsewhere in the region or by prescribed fire in Yosemite; hazy or smoky conditions are always possible.